Why Custom Orthotics are Worth the Cost

 Saves You Money Long-Term

 Custom orthotics are an investment that pay your body back exponentially over time and helps save you money long-term.
 Non-custom orthotics, while cheaper, are often made with unreliable and lower quality material, are not designed to fix your specific issues, forcing you to spend more money to find relief.
 Foot Levelers offers a 1-year warranty on all orthotics, which is five times longer than the typical warranty of non-custom orthotics you can buy over-the-counter.
 Foot Levelers typically recommends replacing custom orthotics every two years, due to changes with your physical make-up (weight loss/gain, acute injury, etc.).
-Although not recommended, some Foot Levelers custom orthotics have been known to last for 10+ years.
 Since custom orthotics have the potential to provide greater relief for your discomfort, you will save money on other expenses related to your health.
 Paying attention to the foundation of your body can provide benefits to the rest of your body over time, which could diminish or eliminate the cost of treating associated discomfort.

 Taken collectively, these reasons help to demonstrate why custom orthotics are worth the cost and are considerably more valuable and better for you than less expensive, non-customized options available in stores.
 The process of getting custom orthotics, including a foot scan, can provide you with important information to keep your body operating optimally, which is priceless.
 But, wearing custom orthotics can provide fast relief and prolonged comfort in your daily life.